 Debra Levine, PhD, LP

-Insurance: Blue Care Network (including M Premier), Blue Cross Blue Shield (except Blue Cross Complete and Medicare Plus Blue) and PHP/Michigan Cares insurance
+Insurance: Blue Care Network (including M Premier) and Blue Cross Blue Shield (except Blue Cross Complete and Medicare Plus Blue)

 Dr. Levine completed her doctoral training in clinical psychology at the University of Michigan-Ann Arbor (PhD program) and Michigan’s Mary A. Rackham Institute (clinical psychology internship) in 2014.
 In her graduate work, Dr. Levine focused on treating and researching anxiety and related disorders, with a particular focus on disseminating empirically supported treatments for Social Anxiety Disorder, Panic Disorder, and OCD to individuals who would not ordinarily seek psychological treatments.
 From 2014-2016, Dr. Levine worked as an advanced postdoctoral clinical psychology fellow at the University of Michigan/VA Ann Arbor Consortium, where she treated veterans with a range of anxiety disorders in the primary care mental health-integration clinic and engaged in research designed to improve access to empirically supported anxiety and mood disorder treatments for veterans.